christophhart/hise_documentation/scripting/scripting-in-hise/additions-in-hise.md

 ### List of scoped statements

 Now that we've defined the general syntax and purpose, let's take a look at the list of all available scoped statements.
 In general there are two different types of statements: debug statements and logic statements.
 Debug statements will perform a task that is usually used during development: measuring the time, logging something or dumping a value of some variables.
 These statements will be **removed** in the exported plugin (same as with all `Console.xxx()` calls).
-Non-debug statements will have a real impact on the program logic and thus will be executed in both cases.
+Logic statements will have a real impact on the program logic and thus will be executed in both cases.

 #### Debug statements